Wildsong/ol-react/README.md

 ## Run!

-The project uses npm and the parcel bundler.
-You need to install npm and then install parcel globally. (``npm install parcel -g``) Once you have done that, use "npm start" to launch node and open a brower on http://localhost:1234/
+The project uses yarn and the parcel bundler.
+You need to install yarn and then install parcel globally. (``yarn add parcel -g``) Once you have done that, use "yarn start" to launch node and open a brower on http://localhost:1234/

 ### Styles